vgShin/TestingRep/README.md

 # TestingRep
-This is my first readme oon GitHub!
+This is my first readme on GitHub!